mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Data Records

 \subsection{Size}

 At the production cut-off date, we collected 134,950 trajectories for 5,398 domains, which were included in the dataset.
 Figures \ref{fig:dataset_info}a and \ref{fig:dataset_info}b show the distribution of system sizes that made it to the production simulation phase in terms of the number of solute atoms and the number of amino acids.
-Due to the distributed nature of the computing network, the length of the simulations varies (independently from system size), with an average of 464 ns, and a standard deviation of 76 ns (Figure \ref{fig:dataset_info}c).
+Due to the distributed nature of the computing network, the length of the simulations varies (independently from system size), the majority of trajectories being 500 ns long (average 464 ns, standard deviation 76 ns; Figure \ref{fig:dataset_info}c).
 The total simulated time is over 62 ms. The full dataset size is over 3 TB.
 Further aggregate statistics are reported in Table \ref{tab: descriptive}.